 The leader must focus highly on tasks, rather than a relationship with the employee, as a relationship does not yet exist.

-When an employee can’t do the job because they are unknowledgeable, the leader must spend much more time working with the employee, offering clear instructions and regular follow up.
+When an employee can’t do a job because they lack understanding or skills, the leader must spend much more time working with the employee, offering clear instructions and regular follow up.
 The leader must be encouraging and motivational, offering praise for positive results and correction for less than positive results.
 The idea is to motivate the follower to rise to the next level of ability.

-This is a very leader-driven stage.
+This is a highly leader-driven stage.

 Situational Leadership: Selling